yh742/mc_deployment/README.md

 | flannel | N/A (Subordinate Charm) | N/A |

 ## Instructions
+All commands below are issued from where the juju client resides.
 Everything is included in the package, so when you are ready, issue the following commands in the command prompt:
 ```
 juju deploy bundle.yaml
 ```